 - a.
 Unpainted aluminum cabinet according to NEMA standards. - b.
-Aluminum cabinet riser with same dimensions as cabinet, 18 inch height and matching finish on the signal cabinet, as specified in the contract documents. - c.
+Aluminum cabinet riser with same dimensions as cabinet and 12 to 18 inch (300 to 900 mm) height, as specified in the contract documents. - c.
 Police door with auto/flash switch and on/off power switch for signal heads only.
 Controller to remain in full operation regardless of switch positions. - d.
 Maintenance panel on inside of the main door containing the following test switches. - 1) Controller power switch. - 2) Detector test switches. - 3) Stop time switch. - 4) Signal flash switch. - e.
-Heavy-duty clear plastic envelope attached to inside wall of cabinet or cabinet door, for cabinet wiring diagrams, 12 inches by 18 inches minimum. - f.
-GFI electrical outlet and lamps in accessible location near the front of the cabinet.
+Heavy-duty clear plastic envelope attached to inside wall of cabinet or cabinet door, for cabinet wiring diagrams, 12 inches (300 mm) by 18 inches (900 mm) minimum. - f.
+GFI electrical outlet and lamp in accessible location near the front of the cabinet.
 GFI outlet fused separately from main AC circuit breaker.
-Two LED cabinet lamps connected and fused with GFI outlet. - g.
+Fluorescent or LED cabinet lamp connected and fused with GFI outlet.

+- g.
 Back panel positions to accommodate phasing and expansibility specified in the contract documents. - h.
-Power protection devices including AC power circuit breakers, radio interference suppressors, and lightning and surge protectors.

-- 1) AC field service single pole, nonadjustable, magnetic breaker rated for 117 VAC operation, NEC approved. - 2) Radio interference suppressors (RIS) as required to minimize interference in all broadcast transmission and aircraft frequency bands. - 3) Lightning arrestor/surge protector capable of withstanding repeated (minimum of 25) 30,000 ampere surges. - Neatly train wiring throughout the cabinet and riser.
+Power protection devices including AC power circuit breakers, radio interference suppressors, and lightning and surge protectors. - 1) AC field service single pole, nonadjustable, magnetic breaker rated for 117 VAC operation, NEC approved. - 2) Radio interference suppressors (RIS) as required to minimize interference in all broadcast transmission and aircraft frequency bands. - 3) Lightning arrestor/surge protector capable of withstanding repeated (minimum of 25) 30,000 ampere surges. - i.
+Neatly train wiring throughout the cabinet and riser.
 Bundle and attach wiring to interior panels using nonconductive clamps or tie-wraps. - 3.
 Auxiliary Equipment: Conflict monitor/malfunction management unit, flasher, load switches, terminals and facilities, and miscellaneous equipment and materials according to NEMA standards. - B. Uninterruptible Power Supply Battery Backup System: Monitors 120VAC input from the electric utility source and automatically switches to/from a system consisting of batteries and electronics. - 1.
-Outdoor Hardened Battery Backup System - a.
-Supply a "rack-mounted" UPS unit, including a front panel with indicators and control switches. - b.
-The system shall include, but not be limited to the following: Inverter/charger, four batteries, battery heater mats, a charge management system, a separate automatic and manually operated bypass switch and all necessary hardware and interconnect wiring. - c.
-Designed to provide a minimum of 4 hours of normal operation. - d.
-Use cabinet equipment that is plug connected and shelf mounted. - e.
-Designed to cover a temperature range from -30°F to +165°F and include a surge suppressor.
+Include a maintenance bypass switch to allow operation of the traffic signal system while repairs are made to the battery backup system. - 2.
+Designed to provide a minimum of 4 hours of normal operation. - 3.
+Use cabinet equipment that is plug connected and shelf mounted. - 4.
+Designed to cover a temperature range from -30°F (-34°C) to 165°F (74°C) and include a surge suppressor. - C. Emergency Vehicle Preemption System: As specified in the contract documents.